sundowndev/underbase/README.md

 ## Usage

 Want to use this library in the command-line ?
-Check the [CLI app](https://github.com/sundowndev/underbase-cli).
+Look at [underbase-cli](https://github.com/sundowndev/underbase-cli).

 ### Basics